auqcauqc/project/README.md

 ## Target assessment level

-<p style="font-size: 1.5em;">3</p>
+### 3

 ## Specification

 ### Requirements

-Python 3.10 or above.
+- Python 3.10 or above.

 ### Functions

-1. Given a text settings file, get/set the value of settings, add/delete settings
+- Given a text settings file, get/set the value of settings, add/delete settings
-2. Check the format of settings and delete duplicated settings
+- Check the format of settings and delete duplicated settings

 ### Usage